 Wrestling Heritage A-Z

 It is now fifty years since the villainous German Dr Adolf Kaiser stomped his way around British rings.
 We have no personal memories of his encounters, mostly in southern England against top class opposition such as Gordon Nelson, Georges Gordienko and a Royal Albert Hall loss to Jerry DeJager.
-We have been told by those that did know him that he was an aggressive wrestler who used his not inconsiderable strength to work over his opponents physically and work up the ringsiders mentally.
+We have been told that he was an aggressive wrestler who used his not inconsiderable strength to work over his opponents physically and work up the ringsiders mentally.

 Hamburg's Peter Kaiser was the nephew of the famous German wrestler and promoter Gustl kaiser.
 Peter made two visits of around a month to Britain, mainly northern England, in the spring and autumn of 1960.
 Opposition was first class: Bill Howes, Gordon Nelson, Ray Apollon, but results were less than impressive.
 Peter kaiser passed away on 25th October, 1985.